These chocolate espresso cookies are like a mocha chip frappucino in cookie form!

 I know that most people enjoy coffee for the jolt of energy, but I think there is a lot to be said for the nostalgia aspect.
 So many of us grew up with our parents sipping on a cup of coffee across from us at the breakfast table on Sunday mornings—that smell alone is enough to give me 11 different kinds of warm and fuzzies.

 The way I feel about coffee is kinda the same way I feel about Christmas.
 There are so many wonderful memories in my life that are permeated with the taste and smell of coffee.
-It’s honestly hard to tell if I love the taste of coffee because I actually love the taste of it, or if I love the taste of coffee because it makes me feel nostalgia.
+It’s honestly hard to tell if I love the taste of coffee because I actually love the taste of it, or if I love the taste of coffee because it makes me feel nostalgic.
 Either way, man, I love coffee.

 If you’ve never worked with espresso powder before, it’s used frequently to add a deep, rich flavor to chocolate-y baked goods.
 You’ll often see recipes for dark chocolate cakes calling for espresso powder.
 It’s rarely used for drinking, so most of the time, you’ll find it in the baking aisle of your grocery store.
 Not all grocery stores carry it, so you might have to look around for it.